Now accepting applications for 2017 Engaged Cornell grant opportunities.

 Faculty and Staff-led Applications

 The Engaged Curriculum Grants program creates, expands, and strengthens community-engaged curricula by funding teams of faculty — and their community partners — that are integrating community engagement into courses.
 These grants enable departments, programs, and collaborative cross-disciplinary groups to enrich curricula by developing and learning from varieties of community engagement.
-Letter of intent (LOI) submission deadline (new applicants only) is January 17, 2017; full application deadline (all applicants) is March 29, 2017.
+Letter of intent (LOI) submission deadline (for new applicants only) has passed; full application deadline (all applicants) is March 29, 2017.

 Engaged Curriculum Grants are intended to support: